Project Oxygen, is Google’s decade-long research into behavioural commonalities in the company’s highest performing managers.

 - Is a strong decision maker

-Google’s research also takes into account that this set of competencies for high performance is adaptive.
+Google’s research also takes into account that this set of capabilities for high performance is adaptive.
 They understand that what made a high performing manager in 2008 is not the same as what makes one today.
-As their business evolves, so too do the competencies required for high performance in roles across their business.
+As their business evolves, so too do the capabilities required for high performance in roles across their business.

 The hard part is identifying the inherent traits in people.
 It’s one thing to know what we need and another altogether to know when we have found it.
 How can you know from a resume or a round of interviews whether the person in front of you really has the right mix that you need for them to be successful?